joseph-yiu/EW2024_CMSIS-Toolbox/README.md

 The file [vcpkg-configuration.json](./vcpkg-configuration.json) is for Arm Keil Studio Pack to download toolchains.
 More information about Arm Keil Studio Pack can be found [here](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).

+Arm Tools available in vcpkg can be found [here](https://www.keil.arm.com/artifacts/).

 ## Limitations